alexwlchan/alexwlchan.net/src/_articles/2013/2013-08-20-google-maps.md

 ---
-layout: post
+layout: article
 date: 2013-08-20 10:47:00 +00:00
+title: Cleaning up Google Maps
 summary: A bookmarklet to hide some of the UI chrome in the new design of Google Maps.
-tags:
-  - javascript
-title: Cleaning up Google Maps
+topic: JavaScript
 index:
   exclude: true
-old_syntax_highlighting: true
 ---

 Earlier this morning, Fraser Speirs was bemoaning the design of the new Google&nbsp;Maps: